alottabits/boardfarm-bdd/README.md

 Boardfarm is used to further configure the details where necessary of the component configurations, load files for instance on a TFPT server, create settings on a CPE etc.
 The boardfarm configuration files we are using are located at: [](./bf_configs)

+A description of the network topology used can be found in [Testbed Network Topology](./docs/Testbed%20Network%20Topology.md)

 ## Development Workflow